tgeant/9GAG-Tag-Blocker/README.md

 ## Troubleshooting

+- **Plugin doesn't seem to be working**: Make sure the necessary permissions have been granted.
+If unsure, click the plugin icon to access the popup and verify permissions.
 - **Blocked tags are not saved**: Ensure that your browser allows websites to store data in local storage.
 - **Tags are not being blocked on 9GAG**: Ensure that the 9GAG website's structure hasn't changed, as the plugin relies on specific HTML elements and classes to function.